Goopi Gawaiya Bagha Bajaiya: Release

 The film had its world premiere at the Toronto International Film Festival on 7 September 2013.
 The film was also screened at 11th Mumbai International Film Festival on 17 October the same year.
-It was released theatrically in India on 1 March 2019.

 Reception

 Namrata Joshi of The Hindu wrote, "The look is mint fresh and distinctly 'Indian', so is the lingo and the music.
 The bright animation, colourful props, puppet-like human figures and the rich production design with abundant use of our textiles, is gorgeous artwork in itself.
 The film is enchanting not just for the children but can hold an adult in thrall."
 Shubhra Gupta of The Indian Express gave the 3 out of 5, calling production design "remarkable" and music, "superb."

 The soundtrack for the film received positive reviews.